 When Markets Are Down: Delay Major Purchases

 Few things will hamper career advancement like being stuck in the wrong job because you can’t afford to be out of work.
-For that matter, few things will kill your financial future like getting laid off at a time when your bills are higher than normal.
+For that matter, few things will kill your financial future like getting let go at a time when your bills are higher than normal.